Home

 EARLS BARTON - the local History Society are currently researching the village's war casualties and we look forward to seeing their results in due course.

-ECTON - research on the village's WW1 victims is underway and plans are in hand for both a book and website to commemorate these brave men.
+ECTON - completed research on the village's WW1 victims has resulted in a book to commemorate these brave men - see our Home Page for more details.

 FINEDON – at last the fruits of nearly 10 years research by Peter Inns came to fruition with the launch on Saturday, 12 February 2011 of his book "Those that didn't - Finedon, 1914-1919 & 1939-1945"; and at a sale price of just £8, an excellent addition to the ever-growing library of East Northants War Memorial books.